 • Series 3: The Series 3 license is authorized to sell commodity futures contracts.

-• Series 99: A Series 99 license is required to perform critical functions in the securities industry or broker-dealer operations, such as client on-boarding, account transactions, and movement of funds.
+• Series 99: A Series 99 license is required to perform critical functions in the securities industry or broker-dealer operations, such as client onboarding, account transactions, and movement of funds.

 ZenGRC Helps Financial Institutions Stay Secure